 NFPA is a non-profit organization, not a regulatory agency—meaning that NFPA certifications aren’t mandatory for OSHA compliance.
 Since they focus on the safety aspects of electrical work, however, these certifications can set candidates apart during the hiring process.

 To better explore electrical safety compliance guidelines, visit OSHA’s website here.
 Click on any of the subparts that pertain to your business for a more in-depth explanation.

-If you want to learn more about corrective action software for electrical safety compliance, request a free demo of Frontline EHS management solutions.
+If you want to learn more about corrective action software for electrical safety compliance, request a demo of Frontline EHS management solutions.
 We can answer any questions you might have on how to streamline your compliance approach and prevent workplace electrical incidents.